Pensions

 If you think you may be eligible to take a one-off lump sum from your pension, contact us.
 We will provide you with an estimate of how much the payment will be.

-If you do not wish to proceed once we have given you the figure, you don't have to and we will continue paying you your pension as usual.
+If you do not wish to proceed once we have given you the figure, you don't have to.
+We will continue paying you your pension as usual.

 Unauthorised trivial commutations